The Year 9 Options Process

 A broad and balanced curriculum provides a wide range of opportunities for students to learn across a range of different subjects.
 We believe that a range of subjects and courses helps students acquire knowledge, understanding and skills in all aspects of their education, including the humanities and linguistic, mathematical, scientific, technical, social, physical and artistic learning.

 All students will study English Language, English Literature, Mathematics, Double Award Science (or Triple/Separate).
 Additional non-examined subject time is given to PE and Ethics and Personal Development (EPD).

 The majority of students will also study a MFL (French/Spanish) and History or Geography.
 This means most students will receive 2 choices for their other subjects.

-Your personal pathway choices can be seen by logging in to the Options Form via this link as from 26th February 2020.
+Your personal pathway choices can be seen by logging in to the Options Form via the link in MyHighcliffe from 24th February 2020.